lambdaclass/curse_of_mirra/docs/src/client_feedbacks.md

 `Battle.cs`

-In this script is where we map the backend effects to the client effects.
+In this script we map the backend effects to the client effects.
 This script is huge!
 Fortunately, we only care about a couple of things here:

 - `StateEffects`
 An Enum that stores the PlayerEffect states.